Intermittent percolation and the scale-free distribution of vegetation clusters: Conclusion

 \section{Conclusion}

-The conclusion of the present study is that a very simple individual-based model with fluctuating external conditions is able to explain in a simple but robust way the emergence of scale-free vegetation patterns.
-The exponents associated with the concomitant power-law distributions are non-universal and density dependent, and agree remarkably well with those fitted to empirical data.
-This conclusion does not imply that other mechanisms, such as plant-plant interactions or plant-water feedbacks are not important to explain vegetation patterns in general, but reveals that temporal variability is a key ingredient to explain the emergence of scale-free vegetation patterns in semiarid environments.
+The conclusion of the present study is that a very simple individual-based model with fluctuating external conditions is able to reproduce in a simple but robust way the emergence of scale-free vegetation patterns.
+The exponents associated with the concomitant power-law distributions are non-universal and density dependent, in agreement with what empirically observed.

+From the theoretical-ecology perspective, this conclusion does not imply that other mechanisms, such as plant-plant interactions or plant-water feedbacks are not important to explain vegetation patterns in general, but confirms that temporal variability is a key player to explain the emergence of scale-free vegetation patterns in semiarid environments.

+From a theoretical-physics perspective, a new type of percolation transition has been uncovered here.
+It is our hope that this works stimulates further analyses of its scaling properties and helps to develop new applications to real-world phenomena.